We’re currently in beta as we improve your NewbornCare.com experience.

 There’s no need to rush weaning off white noise; if it works for your child, it’s perfectly fine to continue.

 White noise is one of the simplest, safest, and most effective tools for improving newborn sleep.
 It taps into what babies already know from the womb, creates a calming environment, helps them fall asleep faster, and supports longer, more restful stretches.
-When used properly—at safe volumes, placed across the room, and kept consistent—it becomes a powerful foundation for healthy sleep habits from the very beginning.

 Share This